 The Library is the beating heart of PISAI.
-Since its foundation, it has specialized in books and publications dealing with Arab and Muslim culture, in keeping with the Institute’s scientific approach regarding sources in their original language, as well as texts of orientalists and works dedicated to interreligious dialogue.
+Since its foundation, it has specialized in books and journals on Arabic and Islamic culture, in keeping with the Institute’s scientific approach to primary sources, as well as in texts of orientalists and works dedicated to Christian-Muslim relations.

-Donations from a number of benefactors have enabled the creation of some interesting Special Collections.
+The donations of benefactors have allowed the creation of some interesting SPECIAL COLLECTIONS.

 READ THE LIBRARY REGULATION

 The origins of the present library were located in Tunis, where in 1926 the Society of Missionaries of Africa (White Fathers) established a house for the formation of missionaries preparing to live among Muslims.
 From the outset an effort was made to provide the house with a specialized library.
 In 1931 this foundation took the name Institut des Belles Lettres Arabes (IBLA).

 In 1949 it was decided to separate the teaching section from the other activities of IBLA.
 Thus was born at Manouba, near Tunis, a Study Centre where Islam and the Arabic language were taught.

 In 1960, by decree of the Congregation of Seminaries and Universities, this Centre was erected as the Pontifical Institute for Higher Oriental Studies, better known in French as Institut Pontifical d’Etudes Orientales (IPEO).

 In 1964 the Institute and its library were transferred to Rome, where they occupied a building at Viale XXX Aprile, 15, for three years.
 In 1967 the Institute obtained from Pope St. Paul VI larger premises inside the Palazzo Sant’Apollinare.